Creator Economy 101: A Comprehensive Guide to Boost Your Income as a Content Creator

 Most YouTube channels get paid $0.50 per 1,000 video views.
 Channels with a solid audience earn between $2 and $11, according to a survey by Business Insider.

-Overall, though, how much YouTubers really earn depends on a complex calculus of follower count, views, and monetization strategies.
+Overall, though, how much YouTubers really earn depends on a complex equation of follower count, views, and monetization strategies.
 For more concrete scenarios, Influencer Marketing Hub provides an income calculator.